VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-12-16 Meeting Notes.md

 - Sri will also get some driving practice in

 ## Plan for Next Meeting
-- Start with the autonomous program
+- Review changes by Tavas to the autonomous program